TrieuPhan01/MAI_Virtual_Assistant/README.md

 II.
 The steps run the project
 Cloning the project
 Openning one of projects
-Reinstalling the libraries: pip install -r requirements.txt
+Reinstalling the libra ries: pip install -r requirements.txt